-It fascinates me how when someone is terminally ill, people crawl out of the woodwork unexpectedly, to pay their respects to that person even though they’ve had nothing to do with them for years.
+Someone once said it was fascinating, how when someone is terminally ill, we crawl out of the woodwork unexpectedly, to pay our respects, even though we may not have had nothing to do with them for years.

-Perhaps some of us do it because we want that person to remember us, or perhaps we feel guilty for not having been in that person’s life.
-Whatever the reason, it’s obvious they’re there to make peace with themselves, so that they get to say their goodbyes.
+And it got me thinking.
+Perhaps it’s done because we may want that person to remember us, or perhaps we may feel guilty for not having been in that person’s life.
+Whatever the reason, it’s making peace, so they get to say their goodbyes.

-When we haven’t been in someone’s life for years, we may often stay out because we’re either too proud to make the first move; we don’t think we’re to blame, so we expect the other person to make the first move.
-Whatever your thoughts on it, I believe it’s much easier to put right what’s wrong, long before we get to the stage where we’re having to say our goodbyes.
+Whatever your thoughts on why it happens, I believe it’s much easier to put right what’s wrong, long before we may get to the stage where we’re having to say our goodbyes.

-When it gets to that stage we come back in, it’s often too late to say or do anything about the initial problem, so it usually goes unresolved.
-We know the problem’s there, we just don’t talk about it.
+When it gets to that stage and we come back in, it may often be too late to say or do anything, so the initial issue goes unresolved.
+The other person may also know the problem’s there, it’s just not something talked about.

-The problems with disagreements and arguments are that they turn into grudges and the problem with grudges is that they seem difficult to overcome, yet are so easy to correct.
-A lot of what we say is usually down to interpretation.
+The problem with disagreements and arguments are that they turn into grudges and the problem with grudges is they may seem difficult to overcome, yet they are so easy to correct.
+A lot of what is said, is usually down to interpretation.

-In hindsight it’s so easy to look back on some of those arguments and not easily remember what the argument was about, but in leaving these things until it’s too late, isn’t the right way to handle things.
+In hindsight it’s so easy to look back on arguments and not easily remember what the argument was about, but leaving these things until it’s too late, means the issues are never resolved.